stanford-mast/Spindle/README.md

 To build on Linux, just type `make` from within the repository directory.

-# Using
+# Linking and Using

-Documentation is available and can be built using Doxygen.

-On Linux, type `make docs` to compile the documentation.
-On Windows, run the Doxygen tool using the repository directory as the working directory (it may be necessary to create the output directory manually first).

 Projects that make use of Spindle should include the top-level spindle.h header file and nothing else.
-Documentation covers both spindle.h and the internal implementation of Spindle, the latter being of interest only to those who wish to modify the implementation of Spindle.

 At a low level, Spindle globally reserves and assumes exclusive use of the `ymm15` AVX register.
 It uses this register to hold thread information.
 Code that executes in regions parallelized by Spindle must not modify the contents of this register, even inadvertently by means of the `vzeroupper` instruction.
 On Linux, projects that use Spindle and make use of vector instructions (SSE, AVX, and so on) should be compiled with the GCC option `-mno-vzeroupper`.

+Assuming a Linux-based C-language project that uses Spindle and consists of a single source file called `main.c`, the following command would build and link with Spindle.

+    gcc main.c -mno-vzeroupper -pthread -lspindle -lhwloc -lnuma -lpciaccess -lxml2

+# Getting Started

+Documentation is available and can be built using Doxygen.
+It covers both the external API in spindle.h and Spindle's internals, the latter being of interest only to those who wish to modify the implementation of Spindle.

+On Linux, type `make docs` to compile the documentation.
+On Windows, run the Doxygen tool using the repository directory as the working directory (it may be necessary to create the output directory manually first).

+The remainder of this section is designed to facilitate a quick understanding of the Spindle API.
+It explains key concepts and defines key terms, providing pointers to relevant API functions and data structures.
+Source code examples are provided immediately following.

-# Concepts and Terminology
+## Concepts and Terminology

 The core unit of execution in Spindle is a _task_: a function that Spindle executes using one or more threads.
 Each task is specified to Spindle as a _task specification_, which specifies to Spindle what function to call, what argument to pass (the same for all threads in a task), and some way to determine both the number of threads to create and how to affinitize them to the system's logical cores.